SMAC-Group/ptds2018_website/content/tutorials/workflow.md

     <img src="/tutorials/bash.png" alt="map" width="400px"/>

     Now all you changes are recoreded locally.

+    Note also that Git does not record empty folders.

 3. Create a [new repo](https://github.com/new) in GitHub (the same procedure holds for Bitbucket and Gitlab):